By the Conviva team

 The six country teams – Brazil, Finland, Netherlands, Tanzania, UK and U.S. – worked together to identify some key findings across convivial conservation and the four apex predators analyzed by natural and social scientists across the CONVIVA team: bears (California), jaguars (Brazil), lions (Tanzania) and wolves (Finland).

-In the overview detailing convivial conservation as a novel approach to protecting biodiversity (cf. e.g. Büscher & Fletcher, 2019; Massarella et al., 2021), we highlight some key principles proposed by convivial conservation, namely coexistence, diversity, decommodifications, decolonization, direct democracy, redistribution, and global connections.
+In the overview detailing convivial conservation as a novel approach to protecting biodiversity (cf. e.g. Büscher & Fletcher, 2019; Massarella et al., 2021), we highlight some key principles proposed by convivial conservation, namely coexistence, diversity, decommodifications, decolonization, direct democracy, redistribution, and global connections (it is also available in Portuguese here).
 Guided by these principles, we believe conservation can be transformed into a formidable force for progressive transformation, although bringing them together into a coherent programme at scale will not be easy.

 – from human-wildlife conflict towards a mindset of coexistence,